Can You Contest a Trust?

 Or, perhaps a decedent executed an amendment to their trust that drastically changed its contents after they had been diagnosed with dementia.
 Can a trust be contested on these grounds?

 Contesting a trust in the aforementioned scenarios would not just be warranted but could be recommended.
 In the former scenario, it may have been that the decedent’s new spouse unduly influenced the decedent into drastically altering their trust to disinherit their own children.
 In the latter scenario, the decedent may have executed a trust when they did not have the mental competence required to make such a change.

-While there are other reasons why a trust can be contested, the two examples provided above are common fact patterns in trust contests.
+While there are other reasons for disputes over a trust, the two examples provided above are common fact patterns in trust contests.
 If you are unsure about whether contesting a trust is the right move, it is a good idea to consult with a trust contest lawyer, who not only can review the trust instrument with you but also determine whether you have the standing and grounds required to bring a trust contest.
 We will go into more detail about what standing and the grounds for contesting a trust are in the next section.

 What Are the Rules for Contesting a Trust?

 Can a living trust be contested?
 Can a trust be contested if you only wish to challenge the trust amendment but not the underlying trust?
 Can a trust be contested if you only wish to challenge certain provisions?
 Can you contest a trust if you believe that the settlor (i.e., the creator of the trust) had been exposed to elder financial abuse?
 Can you contest a trust if you are not a beneficiary or heir?
 Can you contest a trust without help from a lawyer?
 What are the chances of successfully contesting a trust?